reetammitra2904/manage-multiple-java-versions-debian/README.md

   9. The script will remove the downloaded JDK and you are good to go.

 ## How to switch between JDK versions
-  Run the command *sudo update-alternatives --config java*.
+  Run the command *sudo update-alternatives --config java* in your terminal.
 This will display the list of JDK versions available in your system.
 Choose the one you want and hit ENTER.
 Run *java -version* to make sure that the correct JDK has been selected.

 ## Reference
   https://dev.to/thegroo/install-and-manage-multiple-java-versions-on-linux-using-alternatives-5e93